Not sure how to meet your nutritional requirements? Dr Greger’s Daily Dozen is a lifesaving tool for new vegans.

 - 40g dried – (1 generous handful)

-Apples, dried apricots, avocado, bananas, clementines, dates, dried figs, kiwi, limes, nectarines, oranges, pears, black plums, pomegranates (with dried fruit it’s recommended to choose the unsulphured varieties).
+Fruits contain many essential micronutrients needed for our bodies to thrive, so make sure you eat enough.
+Go for apples, dried apricots, avocado, bananas, clementines, dates, dried figs, kiwi, limes, nectarines, oranges, pears, black plums and pomegranates (with dried fruit it’s recommended to choose the unsulphured varieties).

 - 1 medium-sized fruit

 - 40g dried fruit – (1 generous handful)